SkillsFundingAgency/dfc-api-jobprofiles/README.md

 ## Local Config Files

-Once you have cloned the public repo you need to rename the appsettings files by removing the -template part from the configuration file names listed below.
+Once you have cloned the public repo you need to rename the local.settings files by removing the -template part from the configuration file names listed below.

 | Location | Repo Filename | Rename to |
 |-------|-------|-------|